Santigold: Collaborations

-Artistry and Impact
+Artistry and impact

-White has a mezzo-soprano vocal range, and her style back in 2008 has been compared often to that of M.I.A.
+White has a mezzo-soprano vocal range, and her style in 2008 has been compared often to that of M.I.A.
 In response to the comparison, White stated that they are both "women who have similar influences and have worked with some of the same people", but that her "music is different and she wasn't influenced by what the press was saying", adding, "I can't think of anybody who would be a better fit of somebody who I'm like...
 I think what's accurate about that comparison is that she's an artist who has loads of different influences... and is putting things together in a way that's unexpected and genreless."

-White has mentioned her liking for dub and punk, and she has also revealed her appreciation of new wave music, saying that "My Superman" is an interpolation of a Siouxsie and the Banshees' song "Red Light".
+White has mentioned her liking for dub and punk, and her appreciation of new wave music, saying that "My Superman" is an interpolation of a Siouxsie and the Banshees' song "Red Light".
 The singer has also stated that she is inspired by 1980s pop music, feeling that it "had a depth to it", and that she hopes to "bring back some more good pop songs."
 The singer's main influences are James Brown and Aretha Franklin and she has cited Devo as her "ultimate favorite band."
 White also grew up listening to a lot of reggae, jazz, Fela Kuti and Nigerian music.

 Legacy

 Beyoncé gave a shout-out to Santigold in the 2022 track of "Break My Soul (The Queens Remix)", citing her among 29 legendary Black women in music.
-In the song, Beyoncé name dropped her creative heroes, and she opened with "Rosetta Tharpe, Santigold/ Bessie Smith, Nina Simone", next to Grace Jones.
+In the song, Beyoncé name-dropped her creative heroes, and she opened with "Rosetta Tharpe, Santigold/ Bessie Smith, Nina Simone", next to Grace Jones.
 W magazine wrote that it was "the pop cultural equivalent of a Lifetime Achievement Award".

-Australian singer-songwriter Kevin Mitchell, under the moniker of Bob Evans, stated that Santigold's work was an influence for the creation of his fourth album Familiar Stranger.
+Australian singer-songwriter Kevin Mitchell, under the moniker of Bob Evans, stated that Santigold's work was an influence for the creation of his fourth album, Familiar Stranger.
 As part of his performance for the breakfast program of national Australian radio station Triple J in March 2013, Mitchell performed a rendition of Santigold's song "Disparate Youth"—the performance occurred during the conclusion of "O Week" activities (orientation week for Australian universities) at the ABC studios in Melbourne, Australia.

 Personal life

-She is married to Trevor Andrew, with whom she has three children, a son born in 2014 and fraternal twins born in 2018.
+Santigold was previously married to Trevor Andrew, with whom she has three children, a son born in 2014 and fraternal twins born in 2018.